rh-mobb/documentation/docs/gcp/osd_preexisting_vpc_ui.md

-# Creating a OSD in GCP with Existing VPCs
+# Creating a OSD in GCP with Existing VPCs - GUI

 **Roberto Carratalá, Andrea Bozzoni**

-*Last updated 07/06/2022*
+*Last updated 11/14/2022*

+This is a guide to install OSD in GCP within Existing Virtual Private Clouds (VPCs) using GCP and [OCM UI](https://console.redhat.com/openshift).

+The guide will show all the steps to create all the networking prerequisites in GCP and then installing the OSD Cluster in GCP.

 > **Tip** The official documentation for installing a OSD cluster in GCP can be found [here](https://docs.openshift.com/dedicated/osd_cluster_create/creating-a-gcp-cluster.html).

-For deploy an OSD cluster in GCP using existing Virtual Private Cloud (VPC) you need to implement some prerequisites that you must create before starting the OpenShift Dedicated installation though the OCM.

 ## Prerequisites